-What up, buddies!?
-It's that time again!
-We are super stoked to introduce you all to one of our great friends, and one of the accounts that helped inspire us to hit the road ourselves!
-This is Pete, Tay and Snoop from Always the Road!
-The incredibly talented and totally hilarious family of 3!
-These guys not only ridiculous musicians they are also as handy as it gets!
-They built their own, BEAUTIFUL home on wheels with their own two hands - and now they're building another one for one of YOU lucky humans to hop in and drive off into the wilderness!
-Enjoy checking out their story and have a kickass week!
+We are super stoked to introduce you all to Pete, Tay and Snoop from Always the Road!
+They are an incredibly talented and totally hilarious family of three, who are not only great musicians, they are also as handy as it gets.
+They built their beautiful home on wheels with their own two hands!
+Enjoy checking out their story!

 So, where are you from?